Robert Letzler

 The right approach for your app depends on your goals, your data, and your story.
 Reflect regularly on how drafts and colleagues’ feedback suggest ways to make a better, perhaps simpler and more focused graphic.

-Consider starting with a sketch or a storyboard to see if your concept coheres on paper and resonates with clients or colleagues.
-Preliminary graphs are very informative too.
-One data set may leave the perfect sized slot for an inset.
-Another may compare things of different scales.
-Drafts will help surface challenges and puzzles that deserve greater analysis, identify which approaches work, reveal unneeded complexity or troubling omissions, and anchor conversations with your colleagues.
+Consider starting with a sketch or a storyboard to see if your concept coheres and resonates with clients or colleagues.
+Preliminary digital graphs generate insights about how best to visualize your data set.
+One data set may leave the perfect slot for an inset.
+Another may have challenging outliers.
+Drafts help prioritize and improve.
+Drafts can surface design challenges and open questions, identify viable approaches, reveal unneeded complexity or troubling omissions, and anchor conversations with your colleagues.

-Early reflection and feedback help avoid refining details when the graphic needs to be fundamentally rethought in ways that will render those details irrelevant.
+Early reflection and feedback help avoid wasting time refining details when necessary revisions will render those details irrelevant.

-Use your drafts, your goals, and your knowledge of your audience to identify details and patterns that matter and identify distracting details accordingly.
+Use your drafts, your goals, and your knowledge of your audience to distinguish important details from distractions.

 Interactivity is not an alternative to figuring out what is important.